XayOwnIt/song-gallery/README.md

 Create an object for each song in ./pubic/songs.json and make sure to respect the object model given in examples.

-Your song gallery should not be working, and you can now easily show your musical productions on your website.
+Your song gallery should now be working, and you can now easily show your musical productions on your website.